socketry/utopia/plan.md

 `Utopia::Application` is the lifecycle boundary.
-It receives `Protocol::HTTP::Request`, explicitly constructs a `Utopia::Request` wrapper for ambient application-facing request state, dispatches ordinary Utopia middleware with the original protocol request, and normalizes the response.
+It receives `Protocol::HTTP::Request`, explicitly constructs a `Utopia::Request` wrapper for application-facing request handling, installs that wrapper as ambient request state, dispatches Utopia middleware with the wrapper, and normalizes the response.
+The wrapper delegates the protocol request interface, so ordinary HTTP middleware can continue to use the request argument without knowing about Utopia-specific parsing and convenience methods.

-## Application
+## Application.

 `Utopia::Application` should be directly usable anywhere a `Protocol::HTTP::Middleware` is expected: